fekle/dns-test/README.md

 If you are performing comparisons of multiple servers, the flag `--local` can come in handy to compare your local server as well.

 By default, this program generates random domains to combat caching.
-However if you want to achieve even more realistic test results, you should aquire a big domain list like Cisco Umbrella (see `./dev download-umbrella`) and include it with the `--domain-file` flag.
+However if you want to achieve even more realistic test results, you should acquire a big domain list like Cisco Umbrella (see `./dev download-umbrella`) and include it with the `--domain-file` flag.

 ## Example
 ```bash